Here’s how to celebrate Twin Peaks Day with a short trip from Seattle.

-This Friday, February 24 is Twin Peaks Day.
-It is the day that FBI Special Agent Dale Cooper first arrived in the town of Twin Peaks.
-If you loved the iconic TV show by David Lynch and you live in or near Seattle, we have good news for you: you’re in a prime location to celebrate Twin Peaks Day.
+If you loved the iconic TV show by David Lynch and you live in or near Seattle, we have good news for you: you’re in a prime location to experience it for yourself.
 Much of the show’s setting that you see on-screen is only about a half-hour drive from Seattle!
 We put together a guide to the most essential Twin Peaks locations that you can visit in a weekend getaway or even a short day trip from Seattle.

 1. See the Snoqualmie Falls